 Mass media offers a variety of mediums, including videos, podcasts, interactive websites, and educational games, which cater to different learning styles and preferences.
-Homeschooling families can leverage these resources to provide multimodal learning opportunities, allowing students to learn through visual, auditory, and kinesthetic means.30
+We as Homeschooling students leverage these resources to provide multimodal learning opportunities, allowing us to learn through visual, auditory, and kinesthetic means (Focus group discussion, 30/3/2023).